 The investigator collected historic data (demographic and clinical characteristics) from medical records if available, or else by interviewing the patient.
 Likewise, the investigator collected treatment related data during initial visit and follow-up visits.
 The investigator documented the study-relevant data for each patient in the case report form (CRF).
-The CRF <Error!
-Reference source not found.>, is listed in <Annex 1>.
+The CRF is listed in Annex 1: List of stand-alone documents.